Metavibez4L/BVPtoken/AUDIT_RUNBOOK.md

 These commands should pass without failures or unexpected warnings before code is sent to auditors.

+> For the full test matrix (including subchain tests, coverage, and Windows/WSL notes), see `TESTING.md`.

 ---

 ### 3. Static Analysis